Bubble Sort in Data Structures

 Sorted Array in Ascending Order: -122 -79 0 28 46

-Optimized Bubble Sort in Data Structures
+How to Optimize Bubble Sort in Data Structures?

 In the above algorithm, all the comparisons are made even if the array is already sorted.
 This increases the execution time.
 To overcome this problem, we will introduce an extra variable "swapped".
 The value of "swapped" is set to true if there occurs a swapping of elements.
 Otherwise, it is set to false.
 After an iteration, if there is no swapping, the value of "swapped" will be false.
 This means elements are already sorted and there is no need to perform further iterations.